True friends are priceless, and yet we live in a time when people can get paid to be a friend for companionship, conversation, or coffee.

-A work from home dispatcher may be miles away (or across the world), but he/she can manage a group of truck drivers via phone.
+A work-from-home dispatcher may be miles away or halfway around the world, but they can manage a group of truck drivers via phone.

 As a truck dispatcher, your day would likely involve tasks such as:

 Finding loads/freight and negotiate rates with brokers.
 This is the main job of truck dispatchers.
 They find freights to keep trucking companies busy and make sure the rates are agreeable to all parties.
-Dispatchers may also be responsible for checking credit-worthiness of suppliers.
+Dispatchers may also be responsible for checking the creditworthiness of suppliers.

 Arranging package pickups and deliveries.
-If you already have customers and would no longer need to find packages every day, your job would likely revolve around arranging pick-up, deliveries and other handling concerns.
+If you already have customers and would no longer need to find packages every day, your job would likely revolve around arranging pickups, deliveries, and other package handling concerns.

 Managing daily schedule of drivers.
 Sometimes, cancellations occur.
 Bad weather conditions make it impossible to reach destinations.
-Or other instances wherein scheduled delivers may have to be rescheduled.
+Scheduled deliveries may have to be rescheduled due to other circumstances.
 During these instances, the job of a dispatcher is to update drivers throughout the day to save gas and other resources.

 Conducting team meetings.
-As a work from home dispatcher, you may be far from your team, but you’re going to serve as the leader to all drivers.
+As a work from home dispatcher, you may be working awa from your team, but you’re going to serve as the leader to all drivers.

 Logging records.
 At the end of the day, what you’re doing is part of a larger trucking and logistics business.
 Ensuring the drivers log their schedules, incidents, route changes, and other details of the trip is just as important.